Occupational Therapy (M.S.)

 - Demonstrate the attitudes, behaviors and responsibilities associated with being a health professional.

-- Develop innovative tools, programs or services to promote quality of life.
+- Develop innovative tools, programs or services to promote participation and well-being.

 Individuals whose lives are affected by illness, injury or developmental delay can attain their fullest measure of independence and life satisfaction through expert intervention by an occupational therapist.
 By helping people to build skills and enhancing how they interact in their environments, occupational therapists help people to function and live life to its fullest.